-If a pedagogical employee notices details in the development, the pedagogical employee reports these to the team leader.
-The team leader assesses whether the particularity can be discussed and resolved internally, or whether help should be called in from other authorities, such as the GGD, Youth Care Agency, etc. The parents are always first informed before external help is called in.
+If a pedagogical employee notices details in the development, the pedagogical employee reports these to the location manager.
+The location manager assesses whether the particularity can be discussed and resolved internally, or whether help should be called in from other authorities, such as the GGD, Youth Care Agency, etc. The parents are always first informed before external help is called in.